getnextsdk/hiring/roles/cloud-engineer/challenges.md

 They also need help in migrating to Office 365 from their existing setup

-NOTE: There's still some key questions required to be answered for this to work well, make sure to read the scenarios and inventory thoroughly and pretend `Example Co` a real business
+_Note:_ There's still some key questions required to be answered for this to work well, make sure to read the scenarios and inventory thoroughly and pretend `Example Co` is a real business.

 ## Option 3 🏓 True Cloud Solution